toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

    -------------------------
    | 5 3 1 | 2 7 4 | 9 8 6 |

-Constraints for each rows can be added by varying the column index for each row:
+Constraints for each row can be added by varying the column index for each row:

 .. code-block:: python